DanielBenAvi/war_cards_game/README.md

 5. In a war, each player draws 3 cards from the top of their deck.
 6. The player with the higher card wins all the cards.
 7. If the cards are equal, the process is repeated until a player wins.
-8. The game ends when one player has all the cards.
+8. The game ends after 10 rounds or if player lost all his cards.
 9. You can pause the game at any time

+The game is using location to set the user position on the screen.

 ## Technologies